google/dart-neats/typed_sql/doc/03_writing_queries.md

 As all methods on `Query<T>` are extension methods, there is a limit to the number of expressions that can be returned from `.select`.
-However, if you're building a query that hits this limit you might need to consider if you can managed such a large number of positional values.
+However, if you're building a query that hits this limit you might need to consider if you can manage such a large number of positional values.

 > [!NOTE]
 > The astute reader might realize that in Dart it's not possible to specify a